Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

  * so we can use printf below. */
 #include <stdio.h>

-/* The signature int main(void) says that main takes no arguments
+/* The signature int main(void) says that function main takes no arguments
  * and returns an integer. */
 int main(void) {  /* Execution begins here */
     /* Use the function printf from the standard library to output